 Types of Employees and Recommended Measurement Methods

-1. Lecturers have temporary, salary-only appointments, based on the credit hours assigned for a particular academic semester or academic year.
+1. Lecturers have temporary, salary-only appointments, based on the credit hours assigned for a particular term.
 We recommend that UCCS follow System guidance and impute three (3) hours of service for each credit hour assigned/taught.
 These three hours of service will represent the total hours of instruction, preparation, and any required office hours and meetings for each credit hour assigned/taught.

 Example of Calculation:

 1 credit hour = 3 hours worked

 3 hours worked/40 hours in a work week * 100 = 7.5% time per credit hour

 7.5% time per credit hour * 3 credit hours = 22.5% time

 For this example 22.5% time will be entered as the percent of time in HRMS.

 Beginning June 1, 2015, Employee Services will conduct a monthly check to add the percent of time for all credit hours assigned/taught.
 If the sum of the appointments is 75% or greater, the employee will immediately be offered medical insurance to begin at the start of the following month.